MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/connections/client-request-aborted-failed-fetch.md

 ## Symptoms

-When creating or saving flows or connections, or when navigating pages within the Power Automate product, you may see one of the following messages:
+When creating or saving flows or connections, or when navigating pages within the Power Automate product, you might see one of the following messages:

 - > "Failed to Fetch"
 - > "Client Request Aborted"